ekachernova/ekachernova/README.md

-# Welcome to my gitHub page!
+# Welcome to my gitHub page! :space_invader: :space_invader: :space_invader:

 I'm a Junior Web Developer based in Berlin with a background in law.
 My focus area for the last year has been front-end development with JavaScript/HTML/CSS.
-I am doing my first Coding Bootcampt from March 2023 till June 2023!
+March 2023 - June 2023: I am doing a Coding Bootcampt at Spiced Academy Berlin! 	:rocket:

 <picture>